 Should you hire an attorney that only handles family law cases?
 The question seems like a no brainer.
 Truth be told, it kind of is.
-We have the written in the past about how to find the best orange county divorce lawyer for your case.
+We have the written in the past about how to find the best divorce lawyer for your case.

 In this article we are going to focus on one way that will help you get off to a good start.
 That “way” is simply discovering whether the divorce lawyer you intend to hire only handles divorce and family law cases or has a general legal practice where he or she handles criminal law, bankruptcy, personal injury and/or immigration matters.

 In the meantime, if you wish to visit the profile of firm president, B. Robert Farzad to learn about his exclusive family law practice, just click on his name.

 Many years ago, general practitioners were very common.
 Lawyers would handle many different areas of law including family law.
 This worked at that time because the laws were less complex, there were far fewer lawyers, court dockets were not as overloaded as they are today and the idea of specialization or a focus in one area of law really wasn’t necessary for an attorney to be effective.